-- (37).
-"Special Party", means any of the following persons which are required to be given notice pursuant to Tribal Code or Federal Law: attorney general; foreign consul; a county or state department of social services; guardian; guardian ad litem; attorney of record of an interested party; or an attorney in fact or agent having durable power of attorney. - (38).
-"Supervised Administration", means administration in a proceeding authorized by law or rule and designed to give court control of the acts of a personal representative. - (39).
-"Testator or Testatrix", refers to a person who makes or has made a testament or a will: one who dies leaving a will. - (40).
+- (42).
+"Tribal Lawyer-Guardian Ad Litem" shall mean a licensed attorney appointed by the Tribal Court judge to represent the interests of an individual who cannot do so themselves.
+The Tribal Lawyer-Guardian Ad Litem shall be an attorney licensed to practice before the courts of a state in the United States and shall be subject to a background check as determined by Tribal Council. - (43).
 "Trust", means an express trust, private or charitable, with additions thereto, where created and whether created by will or other than by will.
 It includes a trust created by judgment or decree under which the trust is to be administered in the manner of an express trust.
-Trust excludes other constructive trusts, and it excludes resulting trusts, business trusts providing for certificates to be issued to beneficiaries, investment trusts, common trust funds, voting trusts, security arrangements, liquidation trusts, and trusts created for the primary purpose of paying debts, dividends, interest, salaries, wages, profits, pensions, or employee benefits of any kind, and any arrangement under which a person is nominee or escrowee for another. - (41).
-"Verified", means a statement under oath or under penalties of perjury by the person attesting to the truth of the contents of the document or instrument. - (42).
-"Ward", means a minor or a legally incapacitated person for whom a guardian is appointed or a person for whom a conservator is appointed."Ward", also means only a person for whom a guardian is appointed and a "minor ward" is a minor for whom a guardian is appointed solely because of minority. - (43).
+Trust excludes other constructive trusts, and it excludes resulting trusts, business trusts providing for certificates to be issued to beneficiaries, investment trusts, common trust funds, voting trusts, security arrangements, liquidation trusts, and trusts created for the primary purpose of paying debts, dividends, interest, salaries, wages, profits, pensions, or employee benefits of any kind, and any arrangement under which a person is nominee or escrowee for another. - (44).
+"Verified", means a statement under oath or under penalties of perjury by the person attesting to the truth of the contents of the document or instrument. - (45).
+"Ward", means a minor or a legally incapacitated person for whom a guardian is appointed or a person for whom a conservator is appointed.
+"Ward", also means only a person for whom a guardian is appointed and a "minor ward" is a minor for whom a guardian is appointed solely because of minority. - (46.)
 "Will" includes codicil and any testamentary instrument which merely appoints an personal representative or revokes or revises another will.